 Larry was 84-years old when he passed away last year.
 His wife of 62 years died in 2018.
 His only child, David, lived overseas and he had no other living family.
-Larry was fiercely independent and was reluctant to ask for assistance with anything.
+Larry was fiercely independent and was reluctant to ask for assistance with anything despite being an elder.
 Concerned for his well-being and knowing that he would never consider moving into an assisted living community, a neighbor suggested to Larry that he find a housekeeper who could help with cleaning and preparing meals.
 He also suggested that Larry hire a landscaping company to assist with the yard work which was clearly becoming more than Larry could handle.
 Reluctantly, Larry got the name of a young couple from a friend at church who could assist with house cleaning, meal preparation, and yard work.

 Larry quickly became very comfortable with this couple and trusted them completely.
 Larry’s depression from the loss of his wife seemed to improve.
 David became increasingly concerned about this couple and the amount of trust that his father placed in them.
 Larry assured David everything was fine and they would never take advantage of him.
 Larry was insulted by the suggestion this couple, or anyone for that matter, could take advantage of him.
 Unable to convince his dad that something just did not feel right, David contacted New Mexico Adult Protective Services to check on Larry.